SonarSource/sonarlint-vscode/README.md

 ## Requirements

-The only thing you need is a Java Runtime (JRE) 8 or 11.
+The SonarLint language server need a Java Runtime (JRE) 8 or 11.
 If one is already installed on your computer, SonarLint should automatically find and use it.

 If a suitable JRE cannot be found at the usual places, SonarLint will ask for your permission to download and manage its own version.